StormPacer/nootils/README.md

 ```
 deno install --allow-all -f --reload https://raw.githubusercontent.com/Nasafrasa/nootils-Remapper-Setup/main/setup/nootils_setup.ts

+# This would have to be changed after PR
 ```

 And then after that to install Nootils into your map folder, run this: